blackmaskexe/swift-swiftui/03 - Swift Programming Basics/03 - Swift Naming Convention, Strings, Comments.md

 ## Strings:
 - convention is to use double quotes `"String"`
 - strings can be printed using `print(String)`
+- strings can be concatenated using the `+` operator

 ## Xcode Playground:
 `File -> New -> Playground -> blank iOS template`